Slurbisaur/Verteilte-systeme/README.md

 |  221016  |   2    |

 all rules of the first normal form apply inclusive the absence of partial dependencies.
-One user can own multiple games if we would store all games a user owns inside of one column inside of the users table we would violate the second normal form, therefore the two dependant tables are split.
+One user can own multiple games, if all games a user owns, would be stored inside of one column of the users table the second normal form would violated, therefore the two dependant tables are split.

 ### Third Normal Form